-Although routines of varying complexity appeared to provide structure and guidance to
+Although routines of varying complexity appeared to provide structure and guidance to interviewees' days and weeks, the desire to set goals or make longer term plans was assigned lesser priority.

 I'm way more relaxed about setting goals than I was in the past ...
 I'm much more inclined to read a feature article over the morning coffee ... to stop and have my coffee rather than drinking it at the desk like I used to before ...
 I'm not in a hurry.
 I'm enjoying the journey.
 I'm always directing my focus toward the future ... but there is lot of good stuff happening here and now.
-Male, 69, Community
+Male, 69,